Do you have an existing transcription, a microfiche, film, or set of images which you can contribute to the work of Free UK Genealogy?

 We are happy to accept data of interest to family historians from any part of the UK, including Crown Dependencies and Overseas Territories, consulates and shipping.
 These can be records of birth, baptism (or similar entry to a faith community), marriage, death or burial, or census records.
 We are happy to consider other types of record of interest, including wills, directories and passenger lists - but it may be some time before we are able to make these available on line.

 Coherent partial transcriptions are welcomed.
-Examples of a coherent partial transcription are all the marriages from 1780 to 1860, but no baptisms, burials, earlier or later records or the census record of only locality.
+Examples of a coherent partial transcription are all the marriages from 1780 to 1860, but no baptisms, burials, earlier or later records or the census record of a single locality.
 The transcriptions must be full - for example not just the names of husband and wife and date of the marriage, but all the information contained in the original register.
 Transcriptions must be 'type what you see' - so occupations must be spelled as they are in the original, for example.
 We do not accept isolated family trees or other non-coherent partial transcriptions (such as all the Smiths, or all the records that refer to agricultural labourers).

 Please let us know the terms you made the transcription under - and if possible contact details - of any person or body who gave you permission to make the transcription.